230109training/training/exercises/coding/react/exercise-1.md

 - A working `PokemonList` component that displays a list of Pokemon from the PokeAPI
 - A loom recording titled `React Exercise 1 (Displaying Pokemon List) firstName lastName`
+    - Softskills and Presentation
+        - Be centered on the camera
+        - Look into the camera, not at the screen
+            - This how you emulate eye contact while on camera
+        - This should be professionally presented
+            - You do not need to wear professional clothes
     - Introduce what you have done
     - Explain how you approached it, and why you chose the decisions you did
     - Talk about what you used in the exercise (React features) and why